Keyboard shortcuts

 Initializing a function from template

-To create a new function, you can use the sfn function create command.
+To create a new function, you can use the sfn function bootstrap command.
 This will pull in the STACKIT Functions templates, and initialize one of them in a folder of your choice.

-The command will lead you through a wizard, configuring a name for the function, path to the folder containing generated source code, and the runtime language of your function.
+The command will lead you through a wizard, configuring a name for the function, path to the folder containing generated source code, the runtime, flavor and language of your function.

-In the end, this command will initialize a new project at {path}/{name}/ with a STACKIT functions manifest in {path}/{name}/stackit-functions.yaml.
+In the end, this command will initialize a new project at {path}/{name}/ with a .stackit-functions subfolder inside.
+The folder contains resource based yaml manifests for function and revision.

 Developing functions